 Medications to Alleviate Withdrawal Symptoms

-Other issues that should be taken into consideration are the use of other medications to assist in the tapering process such as antidepressants, anticonvulsants, antihistamines and antipsychotics.
-Currently, there are no FDA-approved medications to alleviate the symptoms of withdrawal.
-Benzodiazepine Information Coalition’s experience from the thousands of people in benzodiazepine online support groups have found that many patients withdrawing from benzodiazepines develop multiple sensitivities to other medications which seem to aggravate symptoms of withdrawal.
-With a sufficiently slow, patient-led taper, additional medications are usually not necessary.
+Benzodiazepine Information Coalition’s experience from the reports of the many thousands of people in online benzodiazepine support groups have found that many patients withdrawing from benzodiazepines develop multiple sensitivities to other medications which seem to aggravate symptoms of withdrawal, with many of these medications requiring their own lengthy taper afterwards.
+With a sufficiently slow, patient-led taper, additional medications are usually ineffective and sometimes counter-productive.

-Those who choose or are required to taper using a shorter-acting benzodiazepine may find it particularly helpful to take their dose several times per day, depending on the half life of the medication.
-For example, patients taking Klonopin may benefit from dosing 3-4x per day, whereas those taking Ativan may need to dose 4-5x per day.
-Some patients on Xanax may require 5-6 doses per day just to maintain steady serum levels.
-Patients who dose at regular intervals are more likely to successfully complete a benzodiazepine taper because they do not experience severe “drops” throughout the day between doses that make discontinuation intolerable.
-These symptoms are commonly referred to as “interdose” withdrawal.
+Many patients find it particularly helpful to take their dose several times per day, depending on the half life of their particular benzodiazepine.
+For example, patients taking diazepam may benefit from evenly dividing their dose 2 or 3 times per day; those on clonazepam may benefit from dosing 3-4 times per day; whereas those taking lorazepam may need to dose 4-5 times per day.
+Some patients on alprazolam may require 5-6 doses per day just to maintain steady serum levels.
+Where possible, all doses should remain as even as possible in mgs as well.
+Patients who dose evenly and at regular intervals are more likely to successfully complete a benzodiazepine taper because they do not experience severe “drops” throughout the day between doses that may make discontinuation intolerable.
+These symptoms are commonly referred to as “interdose withdrawal.”